 Working walls in each classroom are accessible to all learners and built up over time to be purposeful.
-Children are encouraged daily to use the wall to help them with their writing.
+Children are encouraged to use the wall to help them with their writing.
 On these walls, age-appropriate punctuation is displayed, in addition to examples of word class, weekly spellings, and examples of correct usage of grammatical terms, often written by the children, to be referred to in later sessions.

 The alphabet is displayed in all classrooms.
 Phonics patterns are shown as taught in EYFS and Key Stage 1 and displayed for reference.
-Age-appropriate dictionaries, word mats and thesaurus' are available in all rooms.
+Age-appropriate dictionaries, word mats and thesauruses are available in all rooms.

 Children struggling with obtaining the skills for writing are identified and supported through more scaffolded tasks.
-These are activities which build confidence, understanding and independence including the use of colourful semantics, the Clicker programme, targeted punctuation revision and slice and scribe-type tasks.
+These are activities which build confidence, increase stamina, help with comfort, and increase understanding and independence including the use of colourful semantics, the Clicker programme, targeted punctuation sessions and slice and scribe-type tasks.

 Throughout all writing tasks, pupils are encouraged to check and edit their own work each day.
 Children are provided with purple editing pens from Year 2.
-The focus for the writing each session is shown on a 'non-negotiable' slip on which prompt and targeted feedback can be given as the children work.
+Children receive both written and oral feedback, the key to which is consistent across classrooms and displayed.
 A pink highlighter indicates something deemed particularly good by the teacher and is considered a 'mini celebration'.

-In Key Stage 2, children are provided with 'free write' books and given regular opportunities to use these with the intention of handing children creative licence and building a love of writing for pleasure.
+In Key Stage 2, children are provided with 'free write' books (usually once morning routines are firmly established in term 1) and given regular opportunities to use these with the intention of handing children creative licence and building a love of writing for pleasure.